Required minimum distributions (RMDs)

 RMDs apply to the original account owner and any beneficiaries who may inherit one of these types of accounts.
 The RMD rules also apply to inherited Roth IRAs, even though they don’t apply to the original account owner.

-RMD rules have previously applied to Roth 401(k) plans, but only up until the end of 2023.
-Starting in 2024, all Roth accounts — including Roth 401(k) plans — are exempt from RMDs for the owner, but not for beneficiaries who may inherit one.
+Since 2024, all Roth accounts — including Roth 401(k) plans — are exempt from RMDs for the owner, but not for beneficiaries who may inherit one.

 Read more: Can I contribute to a 401(k) and an IRA?

-How to calculate required minimum distributions (RMDs)
+How to calculate RMDs

 There are three different life expectancy tables.
 Use the one that applies to your situation: